 Ockham New Zealand Book Awards – A partnership we cherish

-2020 will mark the fifth year of our sponsorship of the New Zealand Book Awards.
+It's hard to believe that 2020 will mark the fifth year of our sponsorship of the New Zealand Book Awards.
 It’s a huge honour for our company, Ockham Residential, to have this association and I confess I pinch myself whenever I hear them called 'The Ockhams'.
 For the briefest moment I think, 'Oh, what a wonderful coincidence – we share the same name.'
 Then just 'Oh!'
 It’s a thrill – the very best kind of reflected glory.

 I try to read each of the shortlisted works each year.
 The poems, the novels, the non-fiction – the lot.
 I didn’t get close this time round – I’m guessing I’m about a third of the way of the way through – but I have until the next awards next May to catch up.
 It does mean I have a full-on Christmas coming up.